 Overall Impression

-However, what’s interesting about this series is that it’s based on an early 1990’s limited edition model with reference number 169.1.92.
-Although the Swiss-based brand employed a different movement (the original was powered by their own Caliber 929) to power these “homages”, they feature more or less the same dial styling with only minor differences like a trifle larger and thicker body, as well as the city aperture transferred from its normal position at 12 o’clock to the bottom of the dial and a lot lighter, clearer styling of main elements.
+Although the Swiss-based brand employed a different movement (the original sported their own Caliber 929) to power these “homages”, they feature more or less the same dial styling.
+There are only a few minor differences like a trifle larger and thicker body, as well as the city aperture transferred from its normal position at 12 o’clock to the bottom of the dial and a lot lighter, clearer styling of main elements.

-Relatively inexpensive, given the material its body is crafted from and the number of complications that it features, this is a wonderful example of a dressy watch for a person who prefers more advanced functionality to fancy, but useless complications.
+Relatively inexpensive, given the material its body is crafted from and the number of complications that it features, this is a wonderful example of a classy watch for a person who prefers more advanced functionality to fancy, but useless complications.

 Dial & Mechanism